JacobIkke/TinyPower/README.md

 ## TinyPower Layout R1
 ![App Screenshot](https://i.postimg.cc/k58bzTJ4/Pin-layout-tinypower-v1-b.jpg)
-- The pin discriptions are correct, there is one mistake in the slickscreeen, VUSB and VCC are swapped on left side.
+- The pin discriptions are correct, there is one mistake in the silkscreen, VUSB and VCC are swapped on the left side.

 ## Example codes
 I will make list of good sites/repos/etc with example code for Attiny1604